makingartforever/makingartforever/README.md

-Passionately Making Games is an upcoming game dev studio!
+Creator of Passionately Making Games, an upcoming game dev studio!